hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 * Events are not lost since the Ringbuffer is configured with one synchronous backup by default.
 * Each Reliable `ITopic` gets its own Ringbuffer; if a topic has a very fast producer, it will not lead to problems at topics that run at a slower pace.
-* Since the event system behind a regular `ITopic` is shared with other data structures (e.g., collection listeners), you can run into isolation problems.
+* Since the event system behind a regular `ITopic` is shared with other data structures, e.g., collection listeners, you can run into isolation problems.
 This does not happen with the Reliable `ITopic`.

 ### Sample Reliable ITopic Code